rahra/onioncat/README.md

   a service or you use software which opens sockets for incoming connections like Bitorrent) you MUST configure a hidden service and supply its hostname to OnionCat on the command line.
-  Please note that this option does only work if the remote OC does not run in unidirectional mode which is default since SVN version 555 (see option **-U**).
+  Please note that this option does only work if the remote OnionCat does NOT run in unidirectional mode which is default since SVN version 555 (see option **-U**).
+  So usually you will not use this option.
+* **-S**
+  OnionCat runs a lightweight DNS services to respond to DNS queries from other OnionCats (see also option **-D**).
+This option disables this DNS service.
+  It responds only to reverse lookups within the Tor (FD87:D87E:EB43::/48) or I2P (FD60:DB4D:DDB5::/48) prefix.
+  The name service is enable by default.
 * **-s** _port_
   Set OnionCat's virtual hidden service port to _port_.
 This should usually not be changed.
 * **-t** _(IP|[IP:]port)_
   Set Tor SOCKS _IP_ and/or _port_.
 If no _IP_ is specified 127.0.0.1
-  will be used, if no _port_ is specified 9050 will be used as defaults.
+  will be used, if no _port_ is specified, 9050 will be used as default.
+If compiled on Windows with Cygwin 9150 will be used because this is the default for the Tor browser bundle.
+In GarliCat mode it defaults to 9051.
   IPv6 addresses must be escaped by square brackets.
   The special parameter _"none"_ disables OnionCat from making outbound connections.
 This shall be used only in special test scenarios.
 * **-T** _tun\_dev_
   TUN device file to open for creation of TUN interface.
 It defaults to /dev/net/tun on Linux and /dev/tun0 on most other OSes, or /dev/tap0 if TAP mode is in use.
 Setup of a TUN device needs root permissions.
-OnionCat automatically changes userid after the TUN device is set up correctly.
+OnionCat automatically changes its uid and gid after the TUN device is set up correctly.
 * **-U**
   Deactivate unidirectional mode.
 Before SVN version 555 OnionCat ran only in bidirectional mode.
 This is that a connection to another OC was used for outgoing _and_ incoming packets.
 Since this could be a security risk under certain conditions, unidirectional mode was implemented in SVN r555 and set to default.
 With this option bidirectional mode can be enabled again.
-Please note that this does not interoperate with option **-R** if the remote OC is working in unidirectional mode.
+Please note that the unidirectional mode does not interoperate with option **-R** if the remote OC is working in unidirectional mode.
+  If option **-R** is not used (which is the regular case), unidirectional und bidirectional OnionCats can be mixed.
+  Please note that the only advantage of bidirectional mode is that it has a lower setup time since it needs only one Tor circuit.
+Unidirectional mode needs two circuits, one for each direction.
 * **-u** _username_
   _username_ under which OnionCat should run.
 The uid is changed as soon as possible after the tun device setup.
 If **-u** is omitted, on OpenBSD and